alexl4123/diplomarbeit/README.md

 Who is in the team?
 Myself (Alexander Beiser) and a college of mine.

-Why is the code not uploaded now?
-Because it is a thesis and we dont want any other contributions to our thesis, before we hand it in.
+## coding style?

+We don´t have a public "coding style policy" and trust you! - at least until now
+The only thing that would make the team happy is:
+COMMENTS - EVERYWHERE,
+so other people know what you have done

-Code is uploaded - have fun ;)
+## Code is uploaded - have fun ;)